 How Do Overuse Injuries Happen?

 Overuse injuries are typically related to repeated movements.
-While many people consider overuse injuries to be linked to sports and athletics, you can actually endure one of these injuries by performing the normal tasks associated with your job.
-Whether you work in an office or on the football field, you can find yourself dealing with overuse injuries.
+Most of the time, people think about overuse injuries in terms of sports and athletics.
+However, these injuries occur on the job far more often, especially when it comes to manual labor.
+But, whether you work in an office or on the football field, you can find yourself dealing with overuse injuries.

 Typing is a common overuse injury.
-People who type a lot at work can come down with issues like carpal tunnel that severely impact their ability to continue working.
-Even working on a factory assembly line can lead to an overuse injury.
+People who type a lot at work can develop issues like carpal tunnel syndrome that severely impacts their ability to continue working.
+On the other hand, working on a factory assembly line can also lead to an overuse injury.
 Placing items on or off an assembly line can lead to severe issues that impact your ability to move in similar ways.

 You should also note that overuse injuries can be exacerbated by an inefficient work station.
 For example, the work station could be situated too high or too low, or the tools you are required to use are not ergonomic.
 Some workplaces strive to make ergonomic changes for this reason.